 The meat is unadorned, inviting the addition of a rich side dish or full-flavored chutney.
 The meat is so good, considering cooking another tenderloin or two for sandwiches or another night.
 There's plenty of liquid for two or even three tenderloins.
 I occasionally substitute curry or garam masala for the cumin – all are delicious.

 CUMIN CARROT FRIES work beautifully with Tender Pork Tenderloin.
 They do shrink, so you'll need more than than the usual single pound of vegetables to serve four.
 Just peel 1-1/2 pounds of carrots.
-Quarter each carrot lengthwise, then cut in three-inch lengths.
+Quarter each carrot lengthwise, then cut the quarters in three-inch lengths.
 (The idea is to get roughly equally thick carrot pieces.)
-Toss until evenly coated in a tablespoon of olive oil, 1 teaspoon cumin and 1/2 teaspoon kosher salt or sea salt.
-Place on a baking sheet and bake at 400F for 25-30 minutes, turning at least once midway through.
+Toss the carrots until they're evenly coated in a tablespoon of olive oil, 1 teaspoon cumin and 1/2 teaspoon kosher salt or sea salt, it helps to do this in a bowl with your hands.
+Place on a baking sheet and bake at 400F/200C for 25-30 minutes, turning at least once midway through.
 Serve immediately.

 TENDER PORK TENDERLOIN